Advances in Anti-Deception Jamming Strategies for Radar Systems: A Survey: Strategies for Radar Anti-Deception Jamming

-\textbf{Correlated Processing:} Conventional \gls{CP} strategies (e.g., matched filtering, \gls{FFT}-based coherent integration) produce higher sidelobes in the correlation function when applied to signals with random or quasi-random phase, or frequency variations~\cite{s18041249}. \gls{CP} assumes a high degree of similarity between the transmitted pulse and the local replica used for correlation.
+\paragraph{\cred{2.1)} Correlated Processing} Conventional \gls{CP} strategies (e.g., \cred{matched filtering and coherent integration using the fast Fourier transform}) produce higher sidelobes in the correlation function when applied to signals with random or quasi-random phase, or frequency variations~\cite{s18041249}. \gls{CP} assumes a high degree of similarity between the transmitted pulse and the local replica used for correlation.
 Nevertheless, when random variations in phase or frequency are introduced, they disrupt the alignment between the local replica \(s(t)\) and the received signal \(r(t)\), which is defined in Equation~\eqref{eq:rx_signal}.
 This misalignment causes the energy to spread across a broader frequency range, leading to higher sidelobes in the correlation function, \(R_{rs}(\tau) = \int_{-\infty}^{\infty} r(t) s(t - \tau) \, dt\).
 As a result, the \gls{SJR} is degraded, posing a challenge for effective target detection and jamming mitigation.

-\textbf{Compressed Sensing:} To address the coherence loss in \gls{CP}, some studies propose sparsity-based methods, which represent the received signal as a combination of sparse components for the \glspl{PT} and \glspl{FT}.
+\paragraph{\cred{2.2)} Compressed Sensing} To address the coherence loss in \gls{CP}, some studies propose sparsity-based methods, which represent the received signal as a combination of sparse components for the \glspl{PT} and \glspl{FT}.
 This approach outperforms \gls{CP} in processing random signals, due to the low sidelobe characteristics of the \gls{CS} framework~\cite{s18041249}.
 Despite its advantages, the accuracy of \gls{CS}-based parameter estimation is limited by the discretization (or meshing) of the solution space.
 A coarse grid resolution can lead to inaccurate parameter estimates, while a fine grid resolution significantly increases computational complexity.
 Additionally, \gls{CS} techniques often rely on iterative optimization algorithms, such as basis pursuit or orthogonal matching pursuit, which can be computationally demanding.